Predictia/AQUA/docs/sphinx/source/installation.rst

 Installation on Lumi
 --------------------

-If you are using LUMI, you cannot use pure conda enviornments due to the Lustre filesystem.
+If you are using LUMI, you cannot use pure conda environments due to the Lustre filesystem.
 A solution using containers must be implemented based on containers, as described on `Lumi user-guide <https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/>_`.
 The script `/config/machines/lumi/installation/lumi_install.sh` provides an installation of the correct environment.